EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

    - Returned as a dictionary of type name strings, mapped to floats indicating the multiplier amount in a field named `offensive_multipliers`
  - **Type defensive multipliers**
-   - Returned as a dictionary of type name strings, mapped to floats indicating the multiplier amountin a field named `defensive_multipliers`
+   - Returned as a dictionary of type name strings, mapped to floats indicating the multiplier amount in a field named `defensive_multipliers`

 The model returned from the route should look like this after the basic and intermediate level requirements for this